Hany-kelany/Tic-tac-toe/README.md

 # Tic-tac-toe
-simple project game using Ai
+simple project Tic tac toe game using Ai (Genetic Algorithm) clone the repo and open index.html the game will open in browser